The Bio and The Rest of the Story

 What happens if I turn everything upside down and wrap my work around my life instead of the other way around?
 What if it could be different?"

 One of those random events occurred in a meeting where my team decided to “assume positive intent” as a core value.
-You can hear more about that experience in my TEDx talk.
+You can hear more about that experience in my TEDx talk and read about it in my book The Elegant Pivot.
 Another event involved facing a major setback at work that prompted me to flee to the mountains to gather myself.
 Another was meeting an acquired team during a merger that was actually grounded and calm instead of flustered and panicked.
-They introduced me to Stop at Nothing.
+They introduced me to teachers that would guide me on a self-awareness journey.
 That was also the year I got my first glimpse of Lake Lure, the place I now call home.

-Those baby steps were too numerous to recount, yet they have added up to evolve and even create a completely different life.
+Both my significant life events and lots of baby steps have added up to evolve and create a completely different life.
 Tiny shifts in perception created huge differences in actions.
 New questions began to emerge.
 What happens if I begin to write in journal?
 Does meditation really work?
 Is it possible to follow a passion and still make a living?
 What happens if you actually eat right, moderate alcohol, and joyfully exercise?
 What would it take to be an artist?
 What shifts can I make to bring me closer to who I truly am?
 Can I live out of a true purpose?
 What if I turn everything upside down and wrap my work around my life instead of the other way around?
+How can I use pressure to elevate me rather than crush me?

 I’m still answering those longstanding questions while regularly finding new ones.
-Today, my life is full of athletic endeavors (water skiing), art (pottery and water color), farming with my awesome husband, and working with clients.
+Today, my life is full of athletic endeavors (water skiing, horseback riding, sculling), art (pottery and watercolor), flying airplanes, farming with my awesome husband, and working with clients.
 Perhaps my greatest insight has been this: We are one person with one life.
-Love and live to the fullest, no matter what part of the journey you are currently on.
+Time is your most precious asset.
+Treasure it to love and live to the fullest, no matter what part of the journey you are currently on.

 "Tiny shifts in perception created huge differences in actions.
 New questions began to emerge."